 |Features||Features include unlimited local and long-distance calling, localized and toll-free phone numbers, 24/7 customer support, integrations with popular business software, and softphones.||Features include call management by programmable schedule, call transfer and custom routing rules, custom greetings, and hold music.|

-If you’re searching for a new PBX provider, you’re in luck.
+You’re in luck if you’re searching for a new PBX provider.
 Our editorial team spent weeks evaluating dozes of this year’s top-rated business phone systems – many that include some form of PBX as an available service.
-Entry-level pricing generally starts between $12 and $20 per monthly user with cloud-based solutions.
+With cloud-based solutions, entry-level pricing generally starts between $12 and $20 per monthly user.
 Most providers offer a free trial period of up to one month.
 Here are some top options to consider:

 RingCentral offers virtual PBX systems that unite in-office staff and remote workers anywhere in the world through a seamless communications system.
 RingCentral’s app for smartphones and tablets offers all of the functionality of a business phone system, including calling, texting, faxing, conferencing, online meetings, virtual phone numbers and access to your company’s directory.
 Growing your company’s phone system is easy through the admin portal, where you can add new or temporary employees, change group or individual settings, and purchase devices.

-RingCentral MVP is available through one of four subscription plans that range from around $19.99 to $49.99 per monthly user, with discounts available for larger businesses.
+RingCentral MVP is available through four subscription plans ranging from around $19.99 to $49.99 per monthly user, with discounts available for larger businesses.
 Learn more in our full review of RingCentral.

 Our choice as the best phone system for its integration capabilities also makes a fantastic PBX provider.
 Nextiva’s cloud PBX phone system includes VoIP phone service with unlimited calling in the United States and Canada, SIP trunking, texting, screen sharing, HD video conferencing, real-time voice analytics, and integrations with enterprise-grade reliability backed by a 99.999% uptime.
 Nextiva also makes it easy to obtain toll-free numbers and free local numbers in any area code you need.